Row 1: C Lindsell, J Strasser, M Mitchell, J Tsevat, T Cripe

 Row 2: J Heubi, S Powers C McGraw, M Wess, A Morrow, J Kues, J Lynch, J Corsmo

 John Hutton now serves as the Director and Mark Wess as Co-Director.
 During the last year, we have revamped and expanded the CCTST website, which has served as a focus area for clinical and translational research across the AHC.
 There has been a concerted effort to expand biomedical informatics support of each of the core areas with strong emphasis on expanding the Community Engagement site to support both investigators and community members.
 A revised version of our extensively used portal for investigators, Research Central, has been developed and there has been robust usage of REDCap.
-Progress has been made toward developing a data warehouse at both UC and CCHMC with enhanced functionality via work on the i2b2 software/framework and work has commenced on establishing a centralized biospecimen banking program.
-Work has continued on full implementation of federated identity management across CCHMC and UC thereby allowing UC investigators less cumbersome access to resources at CCHMC.
+Progress has been made toward developing a data warehouse at both UC and Cincinnati Children's with enhanced functionality via work on the i2b2 software/framework and work has commenced on establishing a centralized biospecimen banking program.
+Work has continued on full implementation of federated identity management across Cincinnati Children's and UC thereby allowing UC investigators less cumbersome access to resources at Cincinnati Children's.
 A new track in the MS in Clinical and Translational Research has been implemented in Clinical Research Informatics.
-Biomedical Informatics has served as a collaborator for 2 large grants to support the pediatric chronic disease registry and enhancement of a community clinical repository and disease registry.
+Biomedical Informatics has served as a collaborator for two large grants to support the pediatric chronic disease registry and enhancement of a community clinical repository and disease registry.

 Work has continued to develop a unified federated core within the CCTST to provide comprehensive services to investigators at any stage in their careers.
 During the last year, we have revised our processes for supporting investigators via Research Central, our virtual portal of entry to CCTST resources.
 We now have triage personnel (RNs with clinical research experience) who define the investigator’s problem and then triage them to the needed service.
 If there is need for study design services, experienced researchers meet with investigators.
-If needs are related to biostatistics or data management, faculty and staff from BioMETrCs or staff and faculty from theBiomedical Informatics core respond to provide services including biostatistics or REDCap or other data management solutions.
+If needs are related to biostatistics or data management, faculty and staff from BioMETriCs or staff and faculty from theBiomedical Informatics core respond to provide services including biostatistics or REDCap or other data management solutions.
 In 2010, Research Central supported over 400 consultation requests.
 We continue to provide free service for up to 10 hours of PhD time or 20 hours of MS staff time and if it appears that the investigator needs more time, we identify faculty who can charge for additional time on a fee-for-service of percent effort basis through their academic unit.
 During the last year, 10 pilot grants related to clinical research ethics and biostatistical or study design methodology were awarded.
 A formalized plan was implemented to encourage interaction among research methodologists with continuing education and professional development activities related to their disciplines.

 Participant Clinical Interactions Resources (PCIR)

-The two sites for the Clinical and Translational Research Center (CTRC) at CCHMC and the VA Medical Center continue to have robust utilization with increased complexity of visits at each site.
+The two sites for the Clinical and Translational Research Center (CTRC) at Cincinnati Children's and the VA Medical Center continue to have robust utilization with increased complexity of visits at each site.
 We continue to support modest inpatient usage, outpatient, and scatter-bed usage and robust outpatient usage with nursing services and support ancillary costs and core services.
 Despite some budgetary adjustments, investigators likely do not recognize any differences in support between resources provided under the GCRC grant vs. the CTSA.
 The Scientific Advisory Committee (SAC) remains in place because the resources expended need to be closely scrutinized.
 To minimize obstacles for use, we have eliminated the requirement for SAC review of all projects – projects with PHS funding are now exempted from review and only undergo executive review by the director.
-During the last year, the UC Clinical Trials Office has been reorganized under UC Physicians with current direction shared with the CCHMC Clinical Trials Office and a direct relationship for both with the CCTST.
-Considerable efforts have been directed toward recruitment and retention of research subjects at UC and CCHMC.
+During the last year, the UC Clinical Trials Office has been reorganized under UC Physicians with current direction shared with the Cincinnati Children's Clinical Trials Office and a direct relationship for both with the CCTST.
+Considerable efforts have been directed toward recruitment and retention of research subjects at UC and Cincinnati Children's.
 A CCTST-supported recruitment specialist has begun efforts to expand services to UC with some early success.
 We have actively participated in ResearchMatch and we have staff supporting retention efforts for studies by using Accurint ®, a commercial product designed to find “lost” research participants.

 Pilot and Collaborative Translational and Clinical Studies (PCS)

 Since the CTSA award was made (April, 2009), the PCS has had three broad-based, cross-campus pilot grant solicitations that attracted applicants from diverse sectors of the AHC and the other UC colleges.
-With the second cycle, we received 92 applications and 4 core requests for $1.2 million in funding.
-After letters of intent were reviewed, the initial pool was pared to 29 regular and 3 core applications.
+With the second cycle, we received 92 applications and four core requests for $1.2 million in funding.
+After letters of intent were reviewed, the initial pool was pared to 29 regular and three core applications.
 Each application was evaluated by 3 reviewers and, using an NIH Study Section format, final scores were determined and funding decisions reviewed by the CCTST leadership.
-For the second cycle, 12 awards were made to PIs at CCHMC (N=9) and UC (n=3) with considerable collaboration between investigators across UC and CCHMC.
-The RFA for the 3rd year was released on August 27, 2010 with 102 letters of intent received for 98 pilots and 4 cores.
+For the second cycle, 12 awards were made to PIs at Cincinnati Children's (N=9) and UC (n=3) with considerable collaboration between investigators across UC and Cincinnati Children's.
+The RFA for the 3rd year was released on August 27, 2010 with 102 letters of intent received for 98 pilots and four cores.
 The Letters of Intent are now being reviewed prior to requesting full applications for consideration of funding.
 This year, we provided infrastructure support to other pilot funding programs on campus having clinical and translational themes, including those for atherosclerosis research and neuroscience research.
 We also initiated a “Just-in-Time” small grant program to support small projects designed to obtain data needed to submit competitive extramural grant applications.

 Translational Technologies and Resources